abhijeetk/af-binder/docs/afb-migration-to-binding-v3.md

 This guide covers the migration of bindings from version 2 to version 3.

-The migration from version 1 is not treated here because bindings version 1 are very old and probably does not exist anymore.
+The migration from version 1 is not treated here because bindings version 1 are very old and probably do not exist anymore.
 If needed you can refer to the old [guide to migrate bindings from v1 to v2](legacy/afb-migration-v1-to-v2.html).